Pongsasit/Udacity-P1-Navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started
-To set up your Python environment correctly follow https://github.com/udacity/deep-reinforcement-learning#dependencies.
+To set up your Python environment correctly follow [THIS LINK](https://github.com/udacity/deep-reinforcement-learning#dependencies)

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)